smchavan/Backend-tennis-score-keeping/README.md

      * stat
      * player_match
  - Write all the CRUD endpoints for all the models
+ - Write/Create nested endpoints like
+    * A user creating a match
+    * A user creating players
+    * Adding a set to a match
+    * Adding a game to a set
+    * Adding stats for the two players for a set
+    * Getting all the matches created by the user
+    * Getting all the players created by the user
+    * Getting all the sets of a match
+    * Getting all games of a set
+    * Getting all stats for a player
+    * Getting all stats for a set

 #### Database Setup/Update

 1. Pull down all new git commits
 1. Activate the virtual environment
 1. Create the database `tennis_development`
+2. Create the database `tennis_test`
-2. Run `flask db migrate`
+3. Run `flask db migrate`
-3. Run `flask db upgrade`
+4. Run `flask db upgrade`
-4. Run `flask run` to confirm that the API is running as expected
+5. Run `flask run` to confirm that the API is running as expected

+## Guidelines for Pair-Programming

+- The driver is the person who is at the keyboard and mouse
+- The navigator is the person who is thinking out loud, actively collaborating with the driver about the next step, and helping guide the development
+- Trade-off driver and navigator roles often, at least daily, or every hour for longer work sessions.
+- Take time to make sure you're on the same page